 If you owe past-due taxes, you’ll want to solve that problem sooner rather than later.
 The IRS is one of those creditors that won’t just “forget about it” and charge off the balance you owe.
 Rather, they’ll add interest to your balance, steadily increasing the amount you owe.
 The IRS also charges penalties for things like not filing your tax return, not paying your balance due when filing your return, or bouncing a check, to name a few.

 Most states follow similar rules with respect to charging interest and penalties.
 Your best bet for learning more about how your state handles tax debts is to check the website for your state’s taxing authority, often called the “Department of Revenue.”
 The IRS provides a link to all state government websites for your convenience.

-Your tax debt has to be at least three years old in order for you to be able to get rid of it through bankruptcy.
+Your tax debt has to be at least three years old.

 You must have filed a tax return for the debt you wish to get rid of at least two years before filing for bankruptcy.